MAI ÖkoCaP

 Component quality, environmental impacts, and product costs are named and compared.
 By systematically varying relevant material, process, and production parameters, the range of these three decision variables and the corresponding interactions are demonstrated, and the most critical levers are identified.
 Appropriate individual process steps and entire process routes from preparation and recycling to component manufacture will be investigated.
 The focus of the project is on rCF nonwoven materials.
 A wide range of further processing steps is considered, which consider the use of both thermoplastic and thermoset matrix materials.

-To identify the effective relationships between the target variables - component quality, environmental impact, and product costs - as a function of these influencing variables, the MAI ÖkoCaP project is pooling existing knowledge and identifying and closing relevant data gaps.
-In cooperation with the project advisory board, many technical tests and plant measurements are being carried out for this purpose.
+In order to identify the relationships between the target variables - component quality, environmental impact and product costs - as a function of these influencing variables, the MAI ÖkoCaP project pooled existing knowledge and identified and closed relevant data gaps.
+In collaboration with the project advisory board.

 © Fraunhofer IGCV